Quick overview

 - the membership rights and obligations of the unit owners,

-- the designation of the bodies of the HOA (whether the HOA has a chairman or a committee as its statutory body), their powers, the number of members of the elected bodies, their term of office and the manner of their convocation, meeting and quorum,
+- identification of the bodies of the HOA (determination of whether the HOA has a chairman or a committee as its statutory body ), their powers, the number of members of the elected bodies, their term of office and the manner of their convocation, meeting and quorum,

 - determination of the first members of the statutory body,